cavo789/vbs_classes/src/classes/MSAccess.md

 # MSAccess.vbs

+This script exposes a VB Script class for working with MS Access databases.

 ## Decompose

-Open a database and export every forms, macros, modules and reports code.
+Open a database and automate the extraction of any VBA code in a database (i.e. in `forms`, `macros`, `modules` and `reports`) and export them in a `/src` file where the database is stored.

 Contents will be saved in a /src folder.